 The percentage of REOs was at 3.2%, and the percentage of short sales was 2.5%.

 This graph shows the percent of REO sales, short sales and conventional sales.

 There has been a sharp increase in conventional (equity) sales that started in 2012 (blue) as the percentage of distressed sales declined sharply.

-Active Listing Inventory for single family homes decreased 25.0% year-over-year (YoY) in January.
-This was the ninth consecutive monthly YoY decrease in inventory in Sacramento.
+Active Listing Inventory for single family homes decreased 19.7% year-over-year (YoY) in January.
+This was the 21st consecutive monthly YoY decrease in inventory in Sacramento.

-Cash buyers accounted for 18.4% of all sales (frequently investors).
+Cash buyers accounted for 15.3% of all sales - this has been generally declining (frequently investors).

 Summary: This data suggests a normal market with few distressed sales, and less investor buying - but with limited inventory.